Lokesh2482/Modern_Portfolio_Theory_Implementation/README.md

 ## How It Works

 1. **Data Download:** Fetches historical closing prices for the selected stocks.
-2. **Return Calculation:** Computes log returns for more accurate financial modeling.
+2. **Return Calculation:** Computes log returns for accurate financial modeling.
-3. **Portfolio Simulation:** Generates random weights, calculates portfolio performance metrics for each simulation.
+3. **Portfolio Simulation:** Generates random weights and calculates performance metrics for each portfolio.
 4. **Portfolio Optimization:** Uses the **Sharpe ratio** to identify the optimal asset allocation.
 5. **Visualization:** Provides intuitive plots to understand risk-return trade-offs and diversification benefits.